RichardHightower/parsers-in-java/README.md

 I am pretty sure I can make boon ascii and boon char sequence a lot faster when I get some time.
 I think I can shave another 20% to 30% off of their times.
 Boon original is fully optimized.
 All of the above times are full parse mode.

+My new best friend from France sent me a patch so it already does better than the above.
+So look at the above, and imagine boon winning in a few more cases.... :)

 (There is a skip string encoding method of boon that is faster, but that is cheating).
 All of my optimization and profiling went into object serialization so I have not spent any time tuning these to a great amount.
 Boon original is faster because I copied the techniques